What Is Denim?

 When Were Denim Jeans Invented?

 During the Gold Rush of 1853, an enterprising immigrant called Levi Strauss opened a shop in San Francisco selling dry goods, alongside threads, buttons and wholesale fabrics.
 Strauss saw an opportunity with the local mining workforce and began producing hard-wearing canvas overalls and trousers, with large pockets to hold gold, that could withstand the rigours of mining work.
 He imported a durable cotton twill from France, called serge de Nîmes, and this became the new workwear fabric.
 One of Strauss’ customers, a local tailor called Jacob Davis, added copper rivets to the seams and pocket corners of Strauss’ denim workwear, to strengthen and hold the clothing where it was most under stress.
 Together, the two men patented their design and Strauss began mass producing their denim workwear range.
-In 1890, Strauss created the 501 denim jean style, boosting the fabric’s popularity.
+In 1880, Strauss created the denim jacket and the following decade he developed his famous 501 denim jean style, the product that would become a wardrobe icon.
 At the same time, Strauss and Davis’ original patent ended allowing other manufacturers to start producing their own versions of the denim jean.
 By the early 20th century, brands such as Wrangler and Lee had become established and during the first world war, Lee Union–Alls were standard issue for all war workers.
+Other denim products started to be produced as well, such as the denim shirt made by Miller & Co in Denver.

 How Did Denim Become Popular?